STAT545-UBC-hw-2019-20/stat545-hw-sarahdada/README.md

 (https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-sarahdada/blob/master/HW04/HW04.html)
 and the assignment is: [https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-sarahdada/tree/master/HW04]

+If someone could point out why my links won't work when I say "here", that would be amazing.

 ## Now, I am going to tell you a little bit about myself. \*Laughs uncertainly\*

 I am a graduate student in the faculty of Biochemistry and Molecular Biology.